The Best Spot to Get a Burrito in Every State

 This festive Mexican food restaurant has two locations in Salt Lake City and both boast "delectable" burritos on the menus.
 In fact, many local reviewers say they're regulars because they can't get enough of the amazing food.
 They describe the burritos as "outstanding," "delicious," and "fantastic."

 VERMONT: Mojo Cafe in Ludlow

-Tacos Mexicos is best known for (you guessed it!) its authentic tacos.
+Tacos Mexico is best known for (you guessed it!) its authentic tacos.
 But the burritos are also super popular.
 "Very fresh ingredients, tasty for an incredible price!" wrote one reviewer.
 Another described their burrito as "simply delicious."
-The steak burrito and the chorizo breakfast burrito were mentioned as standouts at this hole-in-the-wall joint that's earned a five star average on Yelp.
+The steak burrito and the chorizo breakfast burrito were mentioned as standouts at this hole-in-the-wall joint that's earned a five-star average on Yelp.

 WASHINGTON: Pita's Taqueria in Enumclaw

 "I'm 46 and this was the best burrito I've ever had," wrote one very happy customer after dining at Pita's Taqueria.
 Another reviewer declared "these burritos are huge and delicious."
 Diners also appreciate the friendly staff and reasonable prices.

 WEST VIRGINIA: Black Bear Burritos in Evansdale and Morgantown

 Black Bear Burritos doesn't claim to have authentic Mexican cuisine, but the unique menu offerings certainly sound mouthwatering and reviewers confirmed our suspicions.
 There's a build your own burrito option, or you can try the Slow Burn, made with steak and Sriracha refried beans in a flour tortilla, melted cheddar, cilantro rice, and sautéed bell peppers, and smothered in a fire-roasted chipotle salsa.